dcanadillas/tfc-python/README.md

 The `workspaces.py` script is used to manage workspaces and variables from a basic stand point:

 * `list`

+  > NOTE: `pagination` is not still implemented, so you will see the first 20 results.
+It is a `TODO` and will be soon featured.
   * List all workspaces in a TFC organization
     ```
     tfcpy.sh <organization> list